Fraud & Scams

 How to Spot Government Imposter Scams

-However, a call that supposedly is from a government agency can incite panic and an accompanying lack of judgment.
-After all, most older Americans do file tax returns and receive government-administered retirement benefits and medical insurance.
-Being told that you owe back taxes or are in danger of losing your benefits may cause even fairly logical people to respond out of pure fear.
+A call that supposedly is from a government agency can incite panic and an accompanying lack of judgment.
+Being told that you owe back taxes or are in danger of losing your benefits may cause even the most logical person to respond out of pure fear.

 Common government imposter scams